hgranlund/tsi-gpgpu/src/kNN/README.md

 The following papers, available in the resources folder, forms the literary basis for our current work.

 Related to the brute force approach:
-* _Improving the k-Nearest Neighbour Algorithm with CUDA - Graham Nolan_
+* _Improving the k-Nearest Neighbor Algorithm with CUDA - Graham Nolan_
 * _Fast k Nearest Neighbor Search using GPU - Garcia et al._
 * _K-nearest neighbor search: fast gpu-based implementations and application to high-dimensional feature matching - Garcia et al._